Access to Google services within China returns

 "If Google were to back down and disable HTTPS-by-default for Chinese users it would be a victory for the censorship authorities," the member said.

 Other online services are also experiencing disruption in China, which began last week.
-These include South Korean Naver Corp's (035420.KS) Line and KakaoTalk, owned by South Korea's Kakao Corp, both mobile messaging apps.
-[ID:nL4N0PE44P]
+These include South Korean Naver Corp's Line and KakaoTalk, owned by South Korea's Kakao Corp, both mobile messaging apps.

-Disruptions have also been affecting Yahoo Inc's (YHOO.O) photo-sharing site, Flickr, and Microsoft Corp's (MSFT.O) OneDrive cloud storage platform.
+Disruptions have also been affecting Yahoo Inc's photo-sharing site, Flickr, and Microsoft Corp's OneDrive cloud storage platform.

-Other overseas online services, such as social networks Facebook Inc (FB.O) and Twitter Inc (TWTR.N), and Google-owned video site YouTube, have been blocked in China for years.
+Other overseas online services, such as social networks Facebook Inc and Twitter Inc, and Google-owned video site YouTube, have been blocked in China for years.

 (Reporting by Paul Carsten and Ben Blanchard; Editing by Clarence Fernandez)